 Welcome to our Behavioral Health Lab!

-Yet, our work is broader than nicotine and tobacco.
-We also examine other substances/drugs (namely stimulants, but also emerging work on cannabis), and some of our research goes beyond addiction (e.g., ADHD, assessment of psychopathology).
+Our work is broader than nicotine and tobacco.
+For example, we’re currently conducting three clinical trials to examine the pros and cons of remote trial methods.
+We also examine other substances/drugs (namely stimulants, but also emerging work on cannabis), and a small portion of our research goes beyond addiction (e.g., ADHD, assessment of psychopathology).
 Still, the broad goals are the same — improving our understanding of the roles of basic processes (e.g., emotion/motivation and cognition) in mental health and building better assessment approaches and treatments for mental health problems.
 So, behavioral health is a better broad label for the work we passionately pursue.

-We employ a range of methods and research designs, which enhances our ability to provide excellent training.
-Of course, we assess traditional self-report, but we also employ ecological momentary assessment (EMA), measure behavior directly through observation, and use a range of psychophysiological and biochemical methods.
+We employ a range of methods and research designs.
+Of course we assess traditional self-report, but we also employ ecological momentary assessment (EMA), measure behavior directly through observation, and use a range of psychophysiological and biochemical methods.
 Our research designs include experiments, quasi-experimental designs, and longitudinal observation.

 Please take a look around.
-Explore our active projects.
-Prospective graduate and undergraduate students, please check out the “Join Us” section.
+Prospective graduate and undergraduate students, please check out the “Join Us” tab.
 Let me know if you have any questions.

 Sincerely,